-In 1-2 paragraphs, summarize the article and discuss anything surprising you learned, any questions, and any ideas you might have for avoiding 'machine bias'.
-Export your document as a pdf.
+In 1-2 paragraphs, summarize the two articles and discuss anything surprising you learned, any questions, and any ideas you might have after reading the article.
+Export your document as a pdf file name ethics1.pdf.

 7 When you're done